LBHackney-IT/Data-Platform-Playbook/docs/playbook/training-modules/Module-01.md

 ### 6. Crawling the ingested data to make it available in the Glue catalogue.
 `Crawling` is the mechanism used to populate the AWS Glue Data Catalog so that data is made visible in Athena by picking up the column names and data types.

 i.
 Once the Glue jobs have successfully run, go ahead and run the crawlers that were created as part of the import job.
-You can use the AWS search bar to locate the Crawlers page.
+You can use the AWS search bar to locate the [Crawlers][glue_crawlers] page.
 To search for your Crawler, click on the search box and then select the `Name` filter and enter the name of your crawler, and click run.

 ii.
-Check the data in AWS Athena, the interface to view and query data from the Glue Catalogue.
+Check the data in [AWS Athena][athena_query_editor], the interface to view and query data from the Glue Catalogue.

 iii.
 Open the `Query editor`.